Georgia generally allows anyone who is not prohibited from possessing firearms to have or carry a firearm on their person inside their motor vehicle.1

-However, Georgia prohibits an employer from conditioning employment on the prospective employee’s agreement that he or she will not enter the parking lot when his or her motor vehicle contains a firearm or ammunition that is locked out of sight within the trunk, glove box, or other enclosed compartment or area of the motor vehicle, provided that the employee possesses a Georgia “weapons carry” license.4 This provision does not apply to an employer providing a secure parking area not accessible to the general public, or to an area used for parking on a temporary basis, among other exceptions.5 In addition, this provision does not restrict the rights of private property owners or persons in legal control of property, and when a private property owner or person in legal control of property is also an employer, his or her rights as a private property owner or person in legal control of property govern.6
+Georgia generally prohibits an employer from conditioning employment upon any agreement that prohibits an employee from entering a parking lot with firearms or ammunition in the employee’s privately owned motor vehicle, provided that the firearm or ammunition is locked out of sight within the trunk, glove box, or other enclosed compartment or area of the motor vehicle, provided that the employee is a lawful weapons carrier.4 This provision does not apply to an employer providing a secure parking area not accessible to the general public, or to an area used for parking on a temporary basis, among other exceptions.5 In addition, this provision does not restrict the rights of private property owners or persons in legal control of property, and when a private property owner or person in legal control of property is also an employer, their rights as a private property owner or person in legal control of property govern.6

-Georgia generally prohibits anyone from boarding or attempting to board any aircraft, bus or rail vehicle with a firearm.7 However, a law Georgia enacted in 2010 allows the holder of a Georgia “weapons carry” license to carry a firearm in these locations.8 The law also allows a license holder to possess a firearm in a motor vehicle parked in a parking facility of a government entity, courthouse, jail, prison, place of worship, bar, or school safety zone, so long as the firearm is in the locked compartment of the vehicle, or in a locked container in or a locked firearms rack on the vehicle.9
+Georgia law also generally allows lawful weapons carriers to possess a firearm in a motor vehicle parked in a parking facility of otherwise firearm-free zones, such as government buildings, courthouses, jails, prisons, places of worship, and in some cases school safety zones, so long as the firearm is in the locked compartment of the vehicle, or in a locked container in or a locked firearms rack on the vehicle.8

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact